-If the calculated estimate is not reasonable for the institution, please double check the credit and/or clock hours reported to ensure their accuracy.
-If the instructional activity data reported are inaccurate, then the calculated FTE amount will also be inaccurate.

-After double checking the instructional activity data reported, if the FTE estimated for the institution is still not reasonable the system will allow you to enter more accurate FTE data for the institution in the "Institution reported FTE" column.
-This option should be used ONLY if the system calculated estimate is not reasonable for the institution and would be misleading for comparison purposes among all IPEDS reporting institutions.
+- If these calculated FTE estimates are not reasonable for the institution, please double check the clock hours and/or credit hours reported to ensure their accuracy.
+If the instructional activity data reported are inaccurate, then the calculated FTE estimate will also be inaccurate. - After double checking the instructional activity data reported, if the FTE count estimated for the institution is still not reasonable, the system will allow you to enter more accurate FTE data for the institution in the "Institution reported FTE" column below.
+This option should be used ONLY if the system calculated estimates are not reasonable for the institution and would be misleading for comparison purposes among all IPEDS reporting institutions.